7 Skills to Stop Being SO F*cking Awkward

 You’re not awkward—you’re just untrained.

 Confidence isn’t a personality trait.
 It’s a stack of skills.
-Learn the stack, drill the reps, and install the new operating system.
+Learn the stack, drill the reps, and install your new operating system.

 Comments